twclark0/advanced-javascript-fundamentals/lesson-6/exercise.md

 - The first problem you are tasked is to simply "make it work".
 You'll notice a couple of `console.log`s at the bottom of the exercise code that print out the desired results.
 Using the bare-bones implementation of the code, try to figure out how to make the `console.log`s actually print out what they say they should print out.

-- Make sure that the second class `BiggerTriple`'s triple function utilizes the triple function of  `Triple`
+- Make sure that the second class `DoubleTheTriple`'s double function utilizes the triple function of `Triple`

 ## Exercise #2